 Prevent car battery problems in the future!
 Corrosion is commonly caused by the gases emitted from the cells that are rich in electrolyte.
 In climates where there is large temperature changes chemical rich condensation can be generated.

-This corrosion can affect and destroy the cable end connections and the terminals.
+This electrically generated oxidation can affect and destroy the cable end connections and the terminals.
 If left unchecked further damage can occur to the hold down strap, compartment tray and the body of the vehicle around these areas as well.

 connections increase the resistance at the terminals, which reduces the